ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-ie.md

 > [!primary]
 >
-> In some cases, the RAM available in your CloudDB instance may not be sufficient to perform the desired export or import.
+> In some cases, the RAM available in your Web Cloud Databases instance may not be sufficient to perform the desired export or import.
 If this is the case, we recommend using the OVHcloud tool in the OVHcloud Control Panel.
-See the [Getting started with CloudDB service](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/) documentation if necessary.
+See the [Getting started with Web Cloud Databases service](https://docs.ovh.com/ie/en/clouddb/getting-started-with-clouddb/) documentation if necessary.
 >

 ## Go further